monarch-initiative/monarch-legacy/CONTRIBUTING.md

 ### Respond to peer review

-The GitHub Pull Request mechanism is designed to allow review and refinement of code prior to its final merge to the shared repo.
-After creating your Pull Request, the TravisCI tests for monarch-app will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
-The current status of the tests can be found

-### Repushing to a PR branch

-It's likely that after created a Pull Request, you will receive useful peer review or your TravisCI tests will have failed.
+It's likely that after you create a Pull Request, you will receive useful peer review or perhaps your TravisCI tests will have failed.
 In either case, you will make the required changes on your development machine, retest your changes, and you can then push your new changes back to your task branch and the PR will be automatically updated.
 This allows a PR to evolve in response to feedback from peers.
 Once everyone is satisfied, the PR may be merged. (see below).

 ### Merge a pull request

 One of the goals behind the workflow described here is to enable a large group of developers to meaningfully contribute to the Monarch codebase.
 The Pull Request mechanism encourages review and refinement of the proposed code changes.
-As a matter of informal policy, Monarch expects that a PR will not be merged by its author and that a PR will not be merged without at least one reviewer approving it (via a comment such as +1 in the PR's Comment section).
+As a matter of informal policy, Monarch expects that a PR will not be merged by its author and that a PR will not be merged without at least one reviewer approving it (via a comment such as "+1" (meaning "looks good") in the PR's Comment section).

 ### Celebrate and get back to work

 You have successfully gotten your code improvements into the shared repository.
 Congratulations!
 The branch you created for this PR is no longer useful, and may be deleted from your forked repo or may be kept.
-But in no case should the branch be further developed or reused once it has been successfully merge.
+But in no case should the branch be further developed or reused once it has been successfully merged.
 Subsequent development should be on a new branch.
-Prepare for your next work by returning to [Refresh and clean up local environment](#refresh-and-clean-up-local-environment).
+Prepare for your next work phase by returning to [Refresh and clean up local environment](#refresh-and-clean-up-local-environment).

 ---